tavinus/kick.sh/README.md

 The system manager can choose to kill all sessions from an user, or a specific session.

+The script runs interactively and asks for confirmation before Killing anything.

 Requires root privileges to run.

 ## Dependencies
-The script uses `awk` and `who`, which are usually installed by default.
+The script uses `awk`, `sort` and `who`, which are usually installed by default.

 ## Localization
 The script uses the environmental variable `$LANG` to define its language.